MHOPI98/MHOPI98/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning WEB
 - 📫 How to reach me: bdmhopi@gmail.com
 - 👨‍💻 All of my projects are available at **[My Portfolio](https://github.com/MHOPI98?tab=repositories)**
 -  Skills: JAVA / C++/C.